Hadokane/CCI_PP4_Radicool_Store/README.md

 The section image currently in use is from the EP Cover **"D.O.A."** by **"The Oversights".**

 They are a **D.I.Y.** band selling through Radicool.
-As this is a new release it is being used as the websites Hero Image, to further promote the band & provide an up-to-date example of a product for sale on the website.
+As this is a new release it is being used as the website's Hero Image, to further promote the band & provide an up-to-date example of a product for sale on the website.

 This creates trust between sellers, the admin & the users looking to support the band, while also providing a visually interesting hero image for users on larger devices.